 "I've learned that we all have different communication styles, and I need to learn how others communicate for us to effectively work together and meet each other in the middle.
 I also like to ask questions and don't have a problem following up to confirm I've understood something correctly.
 We all see things through our own perspectives, and I try to understand what that perspective is for others so we can communicate well."

-Come up with your own list of responses
+Come up with your own list of words to describe yourself

 The above are some guidelines to give you an idea of the type of language to use based on what many interviewers look for in top-notch candidates.
 It's important to come up with your own responses though so that you truly represent yourself as an individual.
 Grab a pen and paper (or your laptop) and begin brainstorming about your top-notch worthiness by taking these steps:

-- Create a list of the competencies and qualities provided above.
+- Create a list of the competencies, skills, and qualities provided above.

 - Write down what you do to represent each quality.

-- Practice answering questions that might prompt your responses.
+- Practice answering common interview questions that might prompt your responses.